Economic Regions Map

 Change in employment by region

 All economic regions have seen positive employment growth over the past year.
-The Calgary economic region led the province with 7.3% growth, followed by the Camrose-Drumheller (7.0%) and the Lethbridge-Medicine Hat (6.3%) economic regions.
+The Edmonton economic region led the province with 4.8% growth, followed by the Lethbridge-Medicine Hat (4.5%) and the Wood Buffalo-Cold Lake (3.5%) economic regions.